wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ```

 _Questions:_
-a.
-Keeping in mind the dependence on root-choice, what can you say about monophyly of the α-, β-, γ-, δ-, and ε- Proteobacteria based on this sequence alignment?
+1. Keeping in mind the dependence on root-choice, what can you say about monophyly of the α-, β-, γ-, δ-, and ε- Proteobacteria based on this sequence alignment?
-b.
-Applying the rooting as above (assigning _Bdellovibrio_ and _Heliobacter_ as outgroup, are your NJ trees congruent with those depicted in that figure?
+2. Applying the rooting as above (assigning _Bdellovibrio_ and _Heliobacter_ as outgroup, are your NJ trees congruent with those depicted in that figure?
 If not, what could be the cause?
 :::::
 <div style="page-break-after: always; visibility: hidden">
 \pagebreak